-In regard to energy-efficient HVAC installation in West Chester, there’s fantastic news for your family at tax time.
+In regard to energy-efficient HVAC installation in West Chester, there’s fantastic news for you at tax time.

 The Residential Energy Efficient Property Credit has been lengthened through 2020.
-This could qualify you for reductions for energy-efficient home enhancements, like new heating and cooling systems, water heaters and heat pumps.
+This might qualify you for credits for energy-efficient home enhancements, like new heating and cooling systems, water heaters and heat pumps.

 How Do I Know if My Equipment Qualifies?

-To become eligible for the reduction, the house is required to be the taxpayer’s chief residence in the United States.
-The improvement should last for a minimum of five years, with the original use originating with the homeowner.
+To become eligible for the incentive, the house should be the taxpayer’s chief residence in the United States.
+The improvement should work for at least five years, with the original use originating with you.

-What Varieties of Enhancements are Regarded as High-Efficiency Upgrades?
+What Varieties of Changes are Regarded as High-Efficiency Upgrades?

-Typically, this tax credit equals 10% of the expense of the subsequent energy-saving improvements that meet specified ENERGY STAR® conditions:
+Typically, this tax credit equals 10% of the price of the ensuing energy-saving improvements that meet specified ENERGY STAR® guidelines:

 - Advanced main air-circulating fans

 - Energy-efficient gas, propane or oil furnaces

 - Energy-efficient gas, propane or oil hot water boilers